tdauer2718/airbnb-chicago/README.md

 ## File descriptions <a name="files"></a>

 The main notebook is "Chicago Airbnb Analysis.ipynb", where I attempt to make progress on these problems.
+My code and extensive comments and reasoning are in this notebook.

 I've also provided "my_listing.csv", which is a hypothetical listing I created in the proper format for my price predictor at the end of Part 1 in my notebook.
+If you want to price your own Chicago property, try changing the fields appropriately.
+My tests indicate that my price predictor does pretty well (20% error or less for half of listings given to it), but of course I make no guarantees about its accuracy for your particular case.

 ## Results <a name="results"></a>